MerginMaps/mobile/INSTALL.md

 # 2. Overview

-Mergin Maps Input, like a number of major projects (e.g., KDE 4.0), uses [CMake](https://www.cmake.org) for building from source.
+Mergin Maps, like a number of major projects (e.g., KDE 4.0), uses [CMake](https://www.cmake.org) for building from source.

 It is C++ application build on top of [Qt](https://www.qt.io), [QGIS](https://www.qgis.org/en/site/)